yeourain/yeourain/README.md

 This is the place where I opensource stuff and break things :rofl:

 - 🔭 &nbsp;I’m currently working on something cool :wink:
-- 🌱 &nbsp;I’m currently learning React
+- 🌱 &nbsp;I’m currently learning Typescript and React
 - 💬 &nbsp;Ask me about anything related to Javascript/Typescript or React
 - 👨‍💻 &nbsp;Read more about my projects at [yeourain.com](https://yeourain.github.io/)
 - ⚡ &nbsp;Fun fact: I :heart: 🐈‍⬛🐈‍s and 🎮 (GamerTag: [KartRider:Drift](https://www.nexon.com/kartdrift/main/en/landing))